for the ferment

 To give the crumb and crust a slight golden colour I added some semolina, and here the Italian mill Mulino Marino’s Organic Durum Semolina gave the ficelle a great colour and flavour, one to check out.

-I baked them on a pizza stone that you preheat in the oven so the base of the ficelle gets a great crispness and shape: BakeryBits has a great pizza stone you should check out, or a Welsh baking stone that works the same way.
+I baked them on a Welsh baking stone that you preheat in the oven so the base of the ficelle gets a great crispness and shape.
 Otherwise just bake them on a tray.

 If you don’t have time to leave the ferment overnight you can double the yeast (to 2g) and it will rise and be bubbly in about 5 hours.
 Also, adding a 1g of extra yeast to the dough will make that rise extra-fast too, if you need to save time on the baking day.